It all started HERE

 Our water bottle bodies have been tested by SGS, the world leader in testing, inspection, and verification.

-children using ÖKO EUROPE water bottles
+Children using ÖKO EUROPE water bottles

 filtering

-OKO 650ml and 1-liter water bottles with filters
+OKO 650ml and 1-liter Water Filters

-Laboratory tests
+Laboratory Tests

 OKO Water Filtration Technology